waltligon/orangefs/doc/pvfs2-tuning.md

     dist_name = simple_stripe
     dist_params:
     strip_size:65536

     Number of datafiles/servers = 1
     Server 0 - tcp://localhost:3334, handle: 5223372036854744173
     (487d2531626f846d.bstream)

 ## Distributions

-A *distribution* is an algorithm that defines how a file's data will be distributed among available servers.
+A *distribution* is an algorithm that defines how a file’s data will be distributed among available servers.
 PVFS provides an API for implementing arbitrary distributions, but four specific ones are available by default.
 Each distribution has different performance